aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgbuilderextensions/from/_index.md

 ---
 title: SVGBuilderExtensions.From
 second_title: Aspose.SVG for .NET API Reference
-description: SVGBuilderExtensions method.
+description: SVGBuilderExtensions From method.
 Sets the from attribute defining the starting value of the animation with a specified length type
 type: docs
 weight: 960
 url: /net/aspose.svg.builder/svgbuilderextensions/from/